ThonyPrice/deepl_project/presentation/manuscript.md

 When looking at the achieved accuracy on the validation set we found that model D performed the best with 29% accuracy when predicting 1 class.
 When allowed to "guess" 5 classes the accuracy was 55%.

-However, the loss plot indicates serious overfitting and the accuracy is not satisfactory to us so we decided to try prevent overfitting and achieve better results.
+However, the loss plot indicates serious overfitting and the accuracy is not satisfactory.
+So we decided to try prevent overfitting and achieve better results.

-## War on overfitting
+## Prevent overfitting

-To constrain the overfitting we tinkered with:
+To constrain the overfitting and achieve better results we tinkered with:
 1. Batch normalisation to enable a more stable learning
 2. Applying more Dropout
 3. L2 Regularisation to prevent weights to fit specifically to the training data

+## Prevent overfitting

 <!-- Below - Introduction to markdown -->